valancej/documentation/_pro/continuous-deployment/google-container.md

 ## Other Google Cloud Services

-If you are looking to use other Google Cloud services, we main [specific documentation]({{ site.baseurl }}{% link _pro//continuous-deployment/google-cloud.md %}) for using the Google Cloud CLI for all other deployments.
+If you are looking to use other Google Cloud services, we maintain [specific documentation]({{ site.baseurl }}{% link _pro/continuous-deployment/google-cloud.md %}) for using the Google Cloud CLI for all other deployments.